When you go on vacation, do your prayers take a hike?

 But vacation plans can present their own set of challenges.
 A consensus among family members has to be reached.
 Various alliances are formed, treacherous behavior is to be expected, “mom is right, we should go to Europe this year,” says the conniving child while winking at his father.
-Bargains are negotiated, treaties are signed “You may have 3 consecutive Pizza nights preceding and following the vacation should we go to Cuba instead of Disney”.
+We negotiated bargains, treaties are signed “You may have 3 consecutive Pizza nights preceding and following the vacation should we go to Cuba instead of Disney”.
 The process is lengthy, the decisions are many and the words ‘Vacation Plans’ are added to the Family’s daily prayer list.

-But we are already in March and the vacation plans have not yet been finalized as various family members have yet to be consulted (cousins, aunts, uncles, grandparents) and confirm whether they will join us or not.
+But we are already in March and the vacation plans have not yet been completed as various family members have yet to be consulted (cousins, aunts, uncles, grandparents) and confirm whether or not they will join us.

-Fast Forward to a few weeks before the vacation, it is now time for the count-down to begin, for the ‘packing lists’ to be written down (google searches having assisted in compiling data on ‘what you absolutely need to survive a family vacation with young ones’) and the suitcases have been dragged up from the basement ( or the shed or garage or wherever they languish in wait throughout the year till their moment of glory when they are treated liked guests of honor) and flung open wherever the kids have not built forts (Yes, the Kitchen may be the only room available, no shame in admitting that) and slowly filled as the hours move closer to the first day of Vacation.
+Fast Forward to a few weeks before the vacation, it is now time for the count-down to begin, for the ‘packing lists’ to be written (google searches help compile data on ‘what you absolutely need to survive a family vacation with young ones’) and the suitcases have been dragged up from the basement (or the shed or garage or wherever they languish in wait throughout the year till their moment of glory when they are treated liked guests of honor) and flung open wherever the kids have not built forts (Yes, the Kitchen may be the only room available, no shame in admitting that) and slowly filled as the hours move closer to the first day of Vacation.
 Up to and including that day, the Family’s Daily Prayer is going strong.

 We have been praying about finding the best, most affordable, fun but safe family vacation that has fulfilled everyone’s requests/demands/expectations.
 We also prayed about the weather, the accommodations, the food (this family takes food rather seriously), and the flight there and back.